fengxiakira/Auto-Update-Dependency/README.md

-# DEPENDENCY-UTILS #
+# AUTO-UPDATE-PROJECT-DEPENDENCIES #

+This project is inspired by a project from my internship.
+Because of intellectual property, I deleted all info about the company and refined the original one to fit for GitHub.<br>
-This project is to update dependencies of several projects automatically at the same time.
+The aim of the project is to update specified dependencies of several projects automatically at the same time.
 All updated projects are located at `./projects-to-update`.
-When the update is finished, the updated project will be pushed to a new branch.
+It can do several validations for an updated project: `npm ls`, `npm audit`, run unit tests and component tests by `mocha`.When the update and validation are finished, an updated project will be pushed to a new branch.

 Script | Description
 --- | ---
 `updateProjectDependencies.js` | Update dependencies for projects that are specified at `config.js`.

 ## Command Line Configuration ##
-npm ls , npm audit , unit tests and component tests are run for updated projects by default.
+`npm ls` , `npm audit`, unit tests and component tests are run for updated projects by default.
 However, you can skip either unit tests or component tests.<br>
 Git clone configuration is the option that you can choose the way you like to clone projects.
 Please note that it is a mandatory.